permasigner/permasigner/README.md

     - Terminal in the Utilities folder/spotlight on macOS if not sure.
     - Ctrl + Shift + T to open up a terminal on most Linux distros.
 2. Clone this repository: `git clone https://github.com/itsnebulalol/permasigner && cd permasigner`
-    - If this fails, install git with Xcode dev tools on macOS; install it with your favorite package manager on Linux (`sudo apt install git`).
+    - If this fails, install git with Xcode dev tools on macOS.
+On Linux, install it with your favorite package manager; ex. (`sudo apt install git`).
 3. Install all requirements: `pip install -r requirements.txt` or `pip3 install -r requirements.txt`
 4. [OPTIONAL] If you have extra entitlements, add them in `app.entitlements`
     - If not sure, keep it how it is.
 5. Run the script: `python main.py` or `python3 main.py`
     - [macOS only] If you'd like the script to use codesign instead, pass `-c` or `--codesign`.
-    - [Linux only] If you get an error that curl isn't found, install it using your favorite package manager.
-Ex. `sudo apt install curl`.
+    - [Linux only] If you get an error that curl isn't found, install it using your favorite package manage; ex. `sudo apt install curl`.
 6. Install the newly created deb file
     - macOS users, airdropping the file is probably the easiest.
-    - Linux users can use something like Dropbox or Mega; Advanced users can use `openssh-sftp-server` from Procursus.
+    - Linux users can use something like Dropbox or Mega; advanced users can use `openssh-sftp-server` from Procursus.
 7. Reboot to stock, the app will still work!

 # In Progress
 - [x] Pull entitlements from binary
-    - Only works on signed binaries...
-    - EDIT: Merging entitlements instead... seems like a better idea
+    - ~~Only works on signed binaries...~~ Merging entitlements instead... seems like a better idea
 - [x] Download dpkg-deb like how we did with ldid so it works with other Linux distros
 - [ ] Ask to install automatically on connected device
     - Would require using something like iProxy